Parking-Master/Security.js/README.md

 # SecurityJS&ThickSpace;<sub>_(Closed)_</sub>
 SecurityJS is still in use, but is not monitored for security or bug fixes.<br>
 _Closed.
 A new more powerful version has been released.
-[SecurityJS.128](https://github.com/Parking-Master/SecurityJS.128)_
+[SecurityJS.128](https://github.com/Parking-Master/SecurityJS.128)_<br>
+_Disclaimer: everything will be deprecated because of security issues._

 <!-- ### Table of contents:

 #### [Trusting certain and/or all loading sources](#trusting-certain-andor-all-loading-sources-1)